Interpersonal Process Groups

 How it works

-The basic premise of group therapy is that the more we’re able to be open with ourselves and others—and pay attention to what makes that hard—the more alive, connected, and free we can feel in our lives and relationships.
+The basic premise of group process is that the more we’re able to be open with ourselves and others—and pay attention to what makes that hard—the more alive, connected, and free we can feel in our lives and relationships.

 What makes group process so effective is that you don’t just talk about your relationships, you get to experience them in real time with other group members in a setting designed to foster safety, honesty, and curiosity.
-As the group deepens, members often find themselves more emotionally alive, more able to name and express their feeling, and more able to experience closeness and difference.
+As the group deepens, members often find themselves more emotionally alive, more able to name and express their feelings, and more able to experience closeness and difference.
 Many people report that what they learn and feel in group starts to ripple outward into their friendships, partnerships, families, and work relationships.

 What does neuroscience have to say about the relational challenges we face?